Discovering Causal Relationships Between Time Series With Spatial Structure: Extending time series causal discovery to variables with spatial structure

 \subsection{Model choice}

-As outlined in section \ref{GCM}, given some relatively weak conditions on the mean square prediction error, and because the null is restricted when defining the structure of variables’ distributions and approximating models, the GCM test achieves asymptotic power guarantees with good model structure choice \cite{Shah2020}.
+As outlined in section~\ref{GCM}, the GCM test of conditional independence and its non-linear extension achieve asymptotic power guarantees with models that meet relatively weak conditions on the out-of-sample mean square prediction error (O-MSPE) \cite{Shah2020, Scheidegger2022}.
+We assume dependence on spatial contexts but aim to make no other presumptions on the parametric or functional form of relationships between variables.
+Therefore, we require nonparametric, flexibly nonlinear spatial models that meet O-MSPE criteria.
+Kernel ridge regression, boosted regression trees, and generalized additive models used in \cite{Shah2020, Scheidegger2022} are all reasonable candidates.

-If we imagine in our framework that spatial contexts may cause observed relationships to diverge from an underlying, mechanistically-relevant mean, hierarchical or mixed effects models are a natural choice.
-Hierarchical generalized additive models (HGAMs) allow these varying relationships to take nonlinear forms and avoid assuming parametric structures \cite{Pedersen2019}.
-Provided that splines are chosen to maintain smoothness even in high-dimensional settings (true of most default options in popular software like thin-plate splines and with higher-order penalization \cite{Wood2017GAMIntro}), HGAMs with sensible choices for response distributions should meet GCM criteria.
-The use of spatial coordinates as a proxy for unmeasured spatial confounding leads us to specify a distance-based correlation structure, improving model predictive power and reducing computational complexity.
+We suggest that penalized generalized additive models (GAMs) with spatial smooths are best suited for this framework.
+Although kernel, tree-based, and other machine learning methods have been shown to achieve high power, one must split their data into sufficiently equivalent train/test sets to evaluate and manage O-MSPE \cite{Scheidegger2022}.
+This does not translate well to the spatial setting where information embedded in the spatial structure would be disrupted by a split.
+Provided that splines are regularized to maintain smoothness even in high-dimensional settings (true of most default options in popular software, like thin-plate splines, and with higher-order penalization \cite{Wood2017GAMIntro}), GAMs with sensible choices for response distributions should meet GCM criteria \cite{Scheidegger2022}.

+GAMs can also flexibly account for different types of spatial contexts.
+One could use spatial coordinates as a proxy for unmeasured spatial confounding and specify a distance-based correlation structure, or provide the structure of spatial contiguity in a system and estimate a Gaussian Markov random field.
+Either way, the inclusion of spatial information improves model predictive power and reduces computational complexity relative to the use of dummy contexts \cite{Wood2017GAMIntro, Mooij2020JCI}.

-The effect of the amount and location of knots on smoothness as relevant for GCM conditions remains an open question.
-We intend to explore how misspecification of knots in HGAMs used for the GCM test affects test power through simulation in future work.
-Initial exploration indicates that the same sensibilities that help us choose knot amounts and locations in predictive modeling are reasonable to ensure appropriate models for the GCM test \cite{Pya2016}.
+The effect of the number and location of knots on smoothness as relevant for GCM conditions remains an open question.
+We intend to explore how misspecification of knots in GAMs affects GCM test power through simulation in future work.
+Initial exploration indicates that the same sensibilities that help us choose knot number and locations in predictive modeling are reasonable to ensure appropriate models for the GCM test; both approaches share the goal of lowering O-MSPE \cite{Pya2016}.